4nd2in/edu/pages/Diffie-Hellman Key Exchange.md

 	- ## Mathematics
 		- Components
 			- `p` -> prime number (the modulus)
 				- For best security this should be a large, safe prime number.
-To achieve the prime number to be safe it must conform:
+To achieve the prime number to be safe it should conform:
-					- must be an odd prime number
+					- should be an odd prime number
 					- $p = 2q - 1$ where `q` is also prime (Sophie Germain)
-					-
 			- `g` -> generator (the base)
 				- For best security this should be a [[primitive root of  `n` modulo `n`]] of `p`
 		- The key exchange will look something like this: